AdrianoCahete/Windows.Workspace/README.md

 - [Wormeyman SourceCode Font Install](https://gist.github.com/wormeyman/9041798)
 - [Check is User has privileges to run (Check is Admin)](https://blogs.technet.microsoft.com/heyscriptingguy/2011/05/11/check-for-admin-credentials-in-a-powershell-script/)

+## Functions
+Now, this repo has access to functions, separately.
+You can get and use (giving me and/or the people who created the function credit).

+You just need to get in Functions folder.

+Avaliable Functions are:
+- CheckIsAdmin (see above);
+- TestExecutionPolice (Test the user or process about Execution Police)
+- UpdatePowerShell (Update PowerShell Environment to PS5)
+- Get-FileEncoding (Get enconding from file)
+- Check-WindowsFeature (Check for a Windows Feature, if don't installed, script will install itself)
+- Install-SourceProFont (Install SourcePro Font)

+The following functions are not yet complete or tested, so the use is not recommended:
+- InstallNode
+- NpmPackages

 ## Aditional Config
 ~~If you want to configure beyond that configuration, you can edit pshazz profile, concfg and PSProfile itself.
 I already created a shortcut who'll open that files (before install) in associated editor (for json and ps1 files).~~